maabdelghaffar/geonode/docs/devel/workshops/index.rst

     $ cd /home/geonode/my_geonode
     $ paver setup

 4- Note the GeoNode database connection parameters mentioned in the local_settings.py configuration file.
-If not found, copy local_settings.py.sample and rename it to local_settings.py then use psql to create the required user and grant the required previleges as follows:
+If not found, copy local_settings.py.sample and rename it to local_settings.py then use psql to create the required user and grant the required privileges as follows:

 .. code-block:: shell